-You may need to re-fill the DIESEL DIESEL DIESEL tank as it is not connected to the engine main tanks.
-There is a fill port located on top of the helm and a jerry can located in the lazarette.
+You may need to re-fill the DIESEL DIESEL tank as it is not connected to the engine main tanks.
+There is a fill port located on top of the helm and a YELLOW jerry can located under the flybridge lounger.
 Take precaution not to spill any diesel fuel on the helm.
-Typically the system will run for a week when using periodically without needing to be refilled.
+Typically, the system will run for a week when using periodically without needing to be refilled.